 There’s nothing quite like the sensation of walking the Inca Trail, arriving at the Lost City of the Incas just as the sun casts its first golden rays over the ancient stone buildings.

-Hiking the Inca Trail with us means a fully supported hike by porters and modern equipment accompanied by an experienced bilingual Tour Guide.
-Moreover, you are given an extra day to discover Machu Picchu, Machu Picchu or Huayna Picchu Mountains! (optional) These all enables you to fully enjoy one of the most popular hike in South America.
+5 Day Hiking the Inca Trail to Machu Picchu with us ensures a fully supported experience.
+Our porters and modern equipment accompany you on this journey, guided by an experienced professional tour guide.
+Furthermore, you’ll have an extra day to explore Machu Picchu and ascend one of its most renowned peaks—Huayna Picchu or Machu Picchu mountain (optional).
+These elements combine to provide an opportunity for you to fully relish one of the most popular hikes in South America.

 Come to join one of the best Machu Picchu hiking tours.

 Sustainable Tourism: At Tierras Vivas, we are happy to promote and practice sustainable tourism by being eco-friendly and supporting local communities.
 We are again supporting Sernamp this Inca Trail 2023 with picking up trash and clearing the trail

 Service Level: Superior service all inclusive, extra horses for your equipment and private transport.

 Physical Rating: 3 – Demanding – Some high-altitude hikes or more strenuous activities, but accessible to most healthy travellers